 Prior to a Breast Revision Surgery

-It is important for the patient to prepare for their plastic surgery just as much as your Dr. Pinsky.
+It is important for the patient to prepare for their plastic surgery just as much as your plastic surgeon—Dr. Mark Pinsky.
 Prior to the procedure, Dr. Pinsky will give the patient a list of instructions to ensure the best possible surgical outcome.
 It is important that you follow these instructions to the letter!

 One of the biggest things a patient can do to ensure the success of their breast revision surgery is to be open and honest with Dr. Pinsky during the consultation process.
 A potential patient needs to share their medical history openly.
 If the operating surgeon knows about a patient’s medical history including such things as high blood pressure, bleeding or blood clotting issues, etc. the surgeon can better plan for the procedure.